Connect and Sign

 Setup

-prop and setting the value to connect-only
+prop and setting the value to connect-and-sign

 .